derek-dchu/awesome-note/java_classes_and_objects.md

 #### Local class
 An inner class within a block (typically the body of a method).
 Because a local class is nested class that cannot be a member of top class.

-* Cannot access local variables in its enclosing scope that are not declared as `final` or effectively final.
+* Cannot access local variables in its enclosing scope that are not declared as `final` or *effectively final* (value is never changed after it is initialized).

 **Note:** a local class cannot have access modifier `public`, `protected`, `private`, and modifier `static`.